IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Conclusion

 In general, IPD uses the following strategy: i) it creates prototype, ii) assign a cluster structure, iii) ask for feedback and iv)modify the prototype and its cluster structure.
 The algorithm iterates over these steps until there is no feedback.\\

-For data clustering, IPD chooses a subset of data points to build stable cluster structure that fits to the original dataset.
+For data clustering, \emph{IPD} chooses a subset of data points to build stable cluster structure that fits to the original dataset.
 Hence, it consumes a fewer queries.
 On the other hand, obtaining a good quality of clusters depends upon the choice of DBSCAN parameters.
-However, there is no automatic method which can determine these parameters for large scale dataset.
-We have proposed a heuristic to obtain such parameters in this work.
+If a particular combination of $\epsilon$ and $MinPts$ identifies only one cluster in consecutive two iterations, the execution will eventually stop.
+We have tested with the large datasets for several combinations of $\epsilon$ and $MinPts$.
+We observe that {\emph IPD} is very fast Compared to {\emph IncAnyDBC} for a few combinations of $\epsilon$ and $MinPts$.
+In most cases, this situation occurs when $K$ reaches 1.
+The incident suggests that the convergence rate depends upon the value of $K$.
+However, this is not the case for \emph{IncAnyBC}.
+On the other hand, we observe that \emph{IncAnyDBC} and {IPD} do not produce a similar cluster structure for the same $\epsilon$ and $MinPts$.

-Experiments suggest that IPD can capture more than one cluster structure present in the dataset.
+Experiments suggest that \emph{IPD} can capture more than one cluster structure present in the dataset.}